O-Hahn/node-red-contrib-grovepi/README.md

 Open Tasks
 ----------
 *	Button as Event-Sensor not time sliced (every 1 sec..) like the digital sensor node
-*   Show the correct status on the node
-*	Additional GrovePi Sensores and Actuators (e.g. OLED, ..)
+*	Additional GrovePi Sensor and Actuator (e.g. OLED, ..)